 Allow up to 10 days for precertification of a non-emergency service.

 If precertification has been requested, you may receive a letter approving or denying the procedure from eviCore, a medical benefits management company that works with Highmark Blue Cross Blue Shield (BCBS) to provide support for precertification of outpatient imaging.

 In many instances, your provider’s office will coordinate the precertification process for you.
 However, it’s your responsibility to verify that precertification has been obtained.
 If you are unsure whether a test or procedure needs advance approval, call the number on the back of your medical ID card.

-All emergency hospitalizations, whether for medical, surgical, behavioral health, or substance use disorder treatment, must be pre-certified within 48 hours of admission.
-Benefits are payable only if pre-certification requirements are met.
+All emergency hospitalizations, whether for medical or surgical treatment, behavioral health, or substance use disorders, must be precertified within 48 hours of admission.
+Benefits are payable only if precertification requirements are met.